-Last updated: April 10, 2017 at 12:49pm by Savanah – The Arkansas Supreme Court ruled not to have the proposal of three privately owned casinos to be on last Novembers ballot.
+Last updated: August 4, 2017 at 12:39am by Savanah – The Arkansas Supreme Court ruled not to have the proposal of three privately owned casinos to be on last Novembers ballot, and this year isn’t looking any better.
 Currently, Arkansas does not allow commercial or Indian casinos in the state.
 If privately owned casinos ever passes, an Arkansas Gaming Commission would be created with a five-member group.

 Online Poker in Arkansas – Estimated Date of Legalization: 2019-2020